 Optimal Timing for Surgical Treatment

 Although reflex, sensory and motor deficits itself are not indications for surgery and may even persist despite surgery, surgical treatment is considered for patients with intractable pain, progressive motor weakness and reflex loss which corresponds with clear nerve impingement at the appropriate level on imaging studies.
 Patients with rapid neurologic deterioration should undergo earlier operative intervention, but an optimal timing for surgical treatment is still controversial.
 The physicians at Boulder Neurosurgical and Spine Associates performed a prospective clinical study, which analyzed if duration of symptoms had any effect on resolution of radicular symptoms in patients undergoing anterior cervical discectomy and fusion (ACDF) for cervical radiculopathy.
-The patients who had surgery within 6 months after becoming symptomatic reported significantly higher reduction in arm pain scores compared with patients who had waited longer.
-These findings should help to determine an optimal timing for surgical interventions if surgery is indicated, especially in cases of definite cervical nerve root compressions before irreversible nerve damage occurs.
+The patients who had surgery within 6 months after becoming symptomatic reported a significantly higher reduction in arm pain scores compared with patients who had waited longer.
+These findings should help to determine optimal timing for surgical interventions if surgery is indicated, especially in cases of definite cervical nerve root compressions before irreversible nerve damage occurs.

 Excellent/good clinical outcomes of up to 95% have been reported in medical literature after ACDF.
 The patients that were operated at our clinic had even higher satisfaction with results and health-related quality of life scores than the average scores in the country according to the nationwide ACDF Clinical Outcome Registry.

 Physicians at Boulder Neurosurgical & Spine Associates prospectively evaluated clinical outcomes after ACDF.
 The main purpose of the study was to establish if alterations in cervical sagittal alignment correlated with a higher degree of improvement in clinical outcomes.
-The results of this study determined that patients who had the segmental sagittal alignment maintained or improved towards lordosis, had higher improvement in their clinical outcomes scores.
+The results of this study determined that patients who had the segmental sagittal alignment maintained or improved towards lordosis had higher improvement in their clinical outcomes scores.
 Follow this link to read the results of this study published by BNA physicians.